-This business liability insurance policy covers the most common third-party risks.
-It's important for all South Dakota businesses, and it's required by most commercial leases.
+This type of business liability insurance is important for all South Dakota businesses.
+A general liability policy covers common third-party risks, and it's required by most commercial leases.

 This policy covers financial losses from data breaches and cyberattacks.
 It's recommended for South Dakota businesses that handle credit card numbers and other sensitive data.